 Students & Youth

-Our diversity education programs and workshops are customized to your school’s needs.
+Our youth programs and workshops are customized to your school’s needs.
+All our programs include an initial consultation, evaluation, report, and debrief.

 SHSM Anti-Oppression and Allyship Training